servicer-labs/servicer/README.md

 sudo ser create ./index.js --auto-restart
 ```

-- This creates a service file in `etc/systemd/system/hello-world.servicer.service`.
+- This creates a service file in `etc/systemd/system/hello-world.ser.service`.
 You must follow up with `start` and `enable` commands to start the service.

 - Servicer auto-detects the interpreter for `node` and `python` from $PATH available to the sudo user.
 You must manually provide the interpeter for other platforms using the interpreter flag, eg. `--interpreter conda`.
 If the interpreter is not found in sudo $PATH, run `which conda` and paste the absolute path.

 - You can write your own service files and manage them with `servicer`.
-Simply rename file to end with `.servicer.service` instead of `.service`.
+Simply rename file to end with `.ser.service` instead of `.service`.

 #### Docs